animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 >
 > In any case, $\hat{t}$ measurably exists up to some extremely small precision error, and that measurement, once having collapsed the wave function, should not by any known law negate the reality of $\hat{t}$'s existence, as being in a coherent quantum state and existing, though perhaps uncertain in the highest absolute precision to the microscopes and branding irons of measurement (which, frankly, is always the case).

+I would summarize it like this: there's a hoop, it's shooting a continuous stream of photons or electrons from its inner edges, they meet at the corresponding light clock sensor, which is located at the exact center of the hoop.

 ### Formal contradiction

 > edit: change all above uses of $x^{(i)}, t^{(i)}$ to $\hat{x}^{(i)}, \hat{t}^{(i)}$.
 (See 2nd-to-last paragraph)